This story is part of the Bay Curious series “A Very Curious Walking Tour of Golden Gate Park.”

-Take a stroll through San Francisco’s Golden Gate Park, and you’re bound to come across something interesting.
-There’s a pair of windmills that look like they belong in the Dutch countryside, and through an elaborate gate you'll find the oldest public Japanese Tea Garden in the United States.
-But perhaps the wildest treasure in the park is the herd of six American bison.
+San Francisco’s Golden Gate Park: In our humble opinion, with so many treasures across almost 1,000 acres, it’s arguably one of the best urban parks in the world.
+There’s a pair of windmills that look like they belong in the Dutch countryside, and through an elaborate gate you’ll find the oldest public Japanese teagarden in the United States.
+But perhaps the wildest treasure in the park is the herd of American bison.

 The answer goes back hundreds of years.